CarolinaFernandez/onos-cluster-ansible/README.md

 ### Issues in deployment tasks

 Try replicating the step manually and run again the main bash file.
-For instance, commands requiring the environment variables may fail.
+For instance, the cluster setup may fail if the "stc" binary is corrupt, and under some circumstances, commands requiring the environment variables might fail.